 Which existing employees need follow-up checks?

 Unlike initial right to work checks, where these must be carried out on all new recruits, the rules relating to follow-up checks on existing employees are less onerous.
-This is because many employees will have an unrestricted right to work in the UK, including all British and Irish nationals, any EEA or Swiss nationals with settled status under the EU Settlement Scheme (EUSS), as well as non-EEA nationals with indefinite leave to remain in the UK.
+This is because employees with indefinite right to work in the UK – including all British and Irish nationals, any EEA or Swiss nationals with settled status under the EU Settlement Scheme (EUSS), and those with indefinite leave to remain in the UK – do not require any follow up checks to be carried out.
+After the initial check, provided it has been performed in the correct manner, can be relied on as a continuous defence against allegations of illegal working.

-It is only in circumstances where an initial right to work check reveals that an employee is in the UK with limited leave to stay that the employer will need to conduct a further check, usually shortly prior to expiry of that employee’s existing immigration permission.
+It is only in circumstances where an initial right to work check reveals that an employee is in the UK with limited leave to remain and temporary permission to work, that the employer will need to conduct a further check.
+This check must be performed prior to expiry of that employee’s existing immigration permission.

 For example, if a worker is in the UK with permission under the Skilled Worker route, their visa may only be valid for a period of 3 years.
 This means that, shortly prior to expiry of that visa, the employer must carry out a second check to ensure that the employee has successfully applied for an extension of stay.
 The employer will need to issue the worker with a new Certificate of Sponsorship to cover the extended period, but the responsibility to apply for an extension from the Home Office ultimately lies with the visa-holder.